carbon-language/carbon-lang/clang/docs/analyzer/developer-docs/DebugChecks.rst

   This is useful in tests, where we don't want to issue warning for all tainted expressions but only check for certain expressions.
-  This would help to reduce the *noise* that the `TaintTest` debug checker would introduce and let you focus on the `expected-warning`s that you really care about.
+  This would help to reduce the *noise* that the `TaintTest` debug checker would introduce and let you focus on the `expected-warning`'s that you really care about.

   Example usage::